20+ Black Friday laptop deals you won't want to miss—HP, Apple and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-Getting new tech is rarely cheap, but there are tons of laptop deals ahead of Black Friday and Cyber Monday from major retailers.
+Shopping for laptop deals ahead of Black Friday and Cyber Monday is an easy way to find gifts for friends or family, or treat yourself with some new tech for the new year.
 You can already score a powerful gaming laptop or portable ultrabook from Amazon, Best Buy, Walmart and more without breaking the bank.

 Don’t miss a good deal on Black Friday and beyond.
 Sign up for Reviewed’s Perks and Rec newsletter to stay in the know about the best holiday savings Sunday through Friday.